dmachard/dmachard.github.io/content/posts/0054-dnsdist-config-examples.md

 # Configuration examples for DNSdist PowerDNS

 This post aims to share different configurations for [DNSdist](https://dnsdist.org/).
-Each examples can be tested with the following docker [guide](https://github.com/dmachard/lua-dnsdist-config-examples#run-config-from-docker).
+Each examples can be tested with the following [docker guide](https://github.com/dmachard/lua-dnsdist-config-examples#run-config-from-docker).

-## Default configuration

-The first one is the [default](https://github.com/dmachard/lua-dnsdist-config-examples/blob/main/default_config.lua) configuration is provided by PowerDNS.
+Before to start take a look to the [default](https://github.com/dmachard/lua-dnsdist-config-examples/blob/main/default_config.lua) one provided by PowerDNS.

 ## Administration